Murder in Irliss: Plot summary

-The solo scenario adventure. is set in the kingdom of Irliss, where Prince Rand has been assassinated.
-The player takes on the role of Faren, Captain of the Guards, who is given the task of finding the murderer.
+The adventure scenario is intended for a single player character, and is set in the kingdom of Irliss, where Prince Rand has been assassinated.
+The player takes on the role of Faren, the Captain of the Guards, who is given the task of discovering the murderer.

 The player starts the adventure at Scene 1 out of 605; the choice the player makes at the end of each scene determines the path taken through the book, ultimately leading to success or failure.
-It is replayable because the guilty party changes every time.
+It is replayable because the killer is a different character each time the adventure is played.
 There are actually five murder mysteries with different clues — the player chooses one of five "fatestones" at the start of the adventure; each fatestone leads the player down a different path through the adventure, each leading to a different murderer.

 Publication history

 Murder in Irliss was written by Jeffrey C. Dillow and published by Reston Publishing in 1982 as a 145-page book.

 Reception

 In the August 1982 edition of The Space Gamer (No. 54), David J. Arlington noted the relatively high purchase price ($10.95 in 1982), but highly recommended the adventure, saying, "If the high price doesn't put you off, you should purchase this just to see how well a solo adventure can be done when done properly.
 It's by far the best one I've played yet."

 In the December 1982 edition of Dragon (Issue #68), Robert Plamandon played this adventure more than once — "with wildly different results each time."
-He concluded that the High Fantasy adventures "show that an 'interactive novel' approach to solo adventures is more than workable — it’s the best way to write them."
+He concluded that the High Fantasy adventures "show that an 'interactive novel' approach to solo adventures is more than workable — it's the best way to write them."